WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 (and received) as datagrams over the webtrasport session.

 If not, to send media, the server MUST select an open GET request to /media.
-It is RECOMMENDED that the server select the oldest one.
+The server MUST select the most recent, in order to enable migration of media streams from one client to another.
 The server MUST place its media chunk in the body of the response.
 If the server has received any media chunks from the peer for this call since the last time it has sent a media packet for this call, it MUST include an